Creating Scheduled Cleaning Sequence

 3. Caustic & Acid

 So every third clean would include an acid clean - every third month.
-Once the system schedules the third clean (both) it starts the sequence over again with caustic, caustic, castic & acid.
+Once the system schedules the third clean (both) it starts the sequence over again, starting with caustic, then caustic, then caustic & acid again.

 If you clean lines every two weeks and do an acid clean every 12 weeks, your sequence would be: